 Ensuring a clean and healthy environment for our babies is of utmost importance.
 One crucial aspect of creating a safe space is maintaining good indoor air quality.
-A quiet HEPA air purifier plays a significant role in removing pollutants and allergens from the air, making them an essential addition to a baby’s bedroom.
+A quiet HEPA air purifier plays a significant role in removing pollutants and allergens from the air, making them an essential addition to a baby’s nursery.
 However, proper placement is key to maximizing their effectiveness.
 In this article, we will explore the best practices for positioning an air purifier in your baby’s bedroom to create a clean and fresh atmosphere for their well-being.

 Consider Concentration of Pollutants